 This workshop will

-- Promote innovation, adoption and early access to advanced technologies including silicon and systems for accelerating AI workloads from cloud to the edge.
+- Promote innovation, adoption and early access to advanced technologies, including silicon and systems for accelerating AI workloads from the cloud to the edge.

 - Influence technology selection (roadmap) and development activities of emerging AI trends.